chupikov/php-docker/README.md

 ### Version 0.9

+* Uses only Alpine Linux for all supported PHP versions.
 * Improved PHP version configuration.
 From now on each supported PHP version has own Dockerfile for configuration enough define PHP version only.
 * Added complete Dockerfiles for PHP versions:
     * 7.4 (Alpine 3.12)